-I am a 50 year old single father of two wonderful boys.
+My name is John Glenn Miller.
+I am a 51 year old single father of two wonderful boys living in Pitt Meadows BC.
 I am in pretty good health except I have PKD, Polycystic Kidney Disease which is genetic.
 I am in need of a new Kidney.
 My blood type is O+ and I am compatible with O+ or O-.

-I have a GFR of 15 which means 15% remaining function of my two kidneys which is stage five renal failure.
+I have a GFR of 12 which means 12% remaining function of my two kidneys which is stage five renal failure.
 There is no stage six.
-At this point I must find a donor or prepare to go on Dialysis.
+At this point I must find a live donor or prepare to go on Dialysis.
 Once on Dialysis you go onto the Kidney waiting list which is 4-7 years depending on your blood type.

 Dialysis is a machine that filters your blood for you, 3-4 times a week, 4-6 hours a day.
+Or in some cases, hooked up to a machine every night while sleeping.
 Many, many people are on dialysis everyday and many die waiting for a Kidney.
 They say the outcome is better for patients who receive a transplant before starting Dialysis.
 It is a chance for a relatively normal life.

 Becoming a Live Donor – SHARE YOUR SPARE

 Everyone has two kidneys, a healthy person can function with one healthy kidney just as normal as two.
-Being a live donor is a huge commitment, you will be poked, prodded, tested and even then we may not be compatible.
+Being a live donor is a big commitment, you will be poked, prodded, and tested.

 Gordon and Leslie Diamond Health Care Centre